rlaidet/inkless/docs/inkless/QUICKSTART.md

 make demo DOCKER=podman
 ```

-It will pull the Docker image, and start the local demo with two producers, one consumer, the PostgreSQL-backed control plane, and Minio as the object storage.
+It will pull the Docker image, and start the local demo with two producers, one consumer, the PostgreSQL-backed control plane, and MinIO as the object storage.
 Grafana with metrics will be accessible at http://localhost:3000 (login `admin`, password `admin`).
 Minio will be accessible at http://localhost:9001 (login `minioadmin`, password `minioadmin`).

 If you prefer to build the image locally, you can run: